erickrf/nlpnet/docs/intro.rst

 .. _github: https://github.com/erickrf/nlpnet

-**Important:** in order to use the trained models for Portuguese NLP, you will need to download the data from http://nilc.icmc.usp.br/nilc/download/nlpnet-data.zip and unzip it into some directory.
+**Important:** in order to use the trained models for Portuguese NLP, you will need to download the data from :doc:`models`.

 Dependencies
 ~~~~~~~~~~~~